TheRealAnonymous008/quartz/content/details/arts/Drawing.md

 * In a sense, all drawing is the same.
 Drawing is about projecting how you see the world onto a medium. *Artists have a unique way of [[Faculties of the Mind|seeing]] the world*.
-	* In order to draw a perceived subject -- something seen with the eyes, requires a shift to using the more [[Faculties of the Mind|visual-spatial]] aspects of the mind instead of our more symbolic, semantic, language-dominated perception.
+	* In order to draw a perceived subject -- something seen with the eyes, requires a [[Conceptual Blocks to Ideation|shift]] to using the more [[Faculties of the Mind|visual-spatial]] aspects of the mind instead of our more symbolic, semantic, language-dominated perception.
 	* Ask yourself questions related to space rather than to the subject itself.
 Think in terms of lines, shapes and curves
 	* *Draw what you see without thinking about what it is.* [^see]
 * The fundamental skills of drawing are as follows: